design-automation/gs-json/README.md

-# gs-json
+# gs-JSON

-General file format for modelling with geometry and semantics.
+gs-JSON is a general file format for modelling with geometry and semantics.
+The geometry includes both polygonal and spline based geometry.
+Semantics can be added to any geometric entity or collection of entities.

-# Topology
+# Geometry

+Geometric entities are interconnected into a topological hierarchy.

+## Topological Hierarchy

-The topological structure is follows:
+The topological hierarchy is follows:
 * 0D
   * VERTEX = geometry
 * 1D